-When it comes to technology of the future, Hollywood has shown us the good, the bad, and the ugly.
+When it comes to smart office technology, Hollywood has shown us the good, the bad, and the ugly.
 While we’ve luckily dodged some of its scarier predictions, it hasn’t been totally wrong.

-Things that once seemed otherworldly—like instant messaging, teleconferencing, and video calls—have become an everyday office necessity.
+Things that once seemed otherworldly—like instant messaging, teleconferencing, and video calls—have become an everyday smart office necessity.

 But most companies want to make their offices more comfortable and collaborative.
 To do so, they’re making their offices smarter.
-While that means installing smart locks, thermostats, and IP-enabled light bulbs, office technology won’t stay so simple for long.
+While that means installing smart locks, smart thermostats, even smart light bulbs, office technology won’t stay so simple for long.

-So let’s hop in our DeLorean, set the date to 2029, and see some of the technology and equipment you might one day be expected to manage… or worse… troubleshoot.
+Let’s hop in our DeLorean, set the date to 2029, and see some smart office technology and equipment you might one day be expected to manage… Or worse… troubleshoot.

 Office robots and drones

 Ever wonder what it’s going to be like to have robot coworkers?
+Not just cobots, but actual mechanical co-workers in your office.
 Your work life will likely get way easier—and way more productive.

 Rolling receptionists can greet your guests at the door, deliver packages to your desk at the back of the office, or help you virtually attend meetings when you can’t make it in person.